 Systematic Risk vs Unsystematic Risk

 The risk that arises from unique factors is called unique risk or unsystematic risk.
 Unique risk can be diversified by holding a well-balanced portfolio.
 In a portfolio context, positive variations in some assets that arise from investment-specific factors balances out negative variations in other assets from unique factors.
 Hence, unique risk is also called diversifiable risk because it can be eliminated by diversification.
-The second type of risk which is caused by economy-wide factors can’t be reduced or eliminated through diversification because the economy-wide factors negatively affect all the investments in an investment class.
+The second type of risk which is caused by economy-wide factors cannot be reduced or eliminated through diversification because the economy-wide factors negatively affect all the investments in an investment class.
 The risk arising from the broad economy-wise factors is called systematic risk.
-Because systematic risk can’t be diversified by increasing the number of assets in a portfolio, it is also called undiversifiable risk.
-Further, because it affects almost all assets in the market, some more and some less, it is also called market risk.
+Because systematic risk cannot be diversified by increasing the number of assets in a portfolio, it is also called undiversifiable risk.
+Further, because it affects all assets in the market, some more and some less, it is also called market risk.

 The relationship between different components of investment risk can be expressed as follows: